Pumpkin Chia Seed Pudding Recipe

 Serving Suggestions

-Top the healthy pumpkin chia pudding with your favorite fresh fruits, whipped cream, or a sprinkle of cinnamon powder.
+Top the pumpkin chia pudding with your favorite fresh fruits, whipped cream, or a sprinkle of cinnamon powder.

 You can also top it with some Pumpkin Spice Granola for a nice crunch.